zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/mongodb/review.md

 ---
-title: "Knowledge Check"
+title: "Review"

 linkTitle: "QandA"
 weight: 20 # set to always be larger than the content in this path

-layout: "check"
+layout: "learningpathall"
 ---

-## Knowledge Check
+## Review